 U.S. Perforation Centennial 1857-1957 Companion volume to the above 1851-1857 book.
 1957, 232 pages, card, one correction sheet, $17.50

-The 1851-57 Twelve Cent Stamp by Mortimer L. Neinken A fine work on the plating of the stamps.
-1964, 74 pages, card, enquire before ordering, $75.00
+The 1851-57 Twelve Cent Stamp by Mortimer L. Neinken The only work on the plating of this stamp, excellent illustrations 1964, by the Collectors Club of NY, 74 pages, card, one copy available, $75.00

 United States Twelve Cents 1851-1857 by J. Tracy & S. B. Ashbrook, 1926, 23 pages, card, limited stock, $47.50